 Salt commands that are executed from the command line are not subject to these parameters.

 There are two parameters that control how actions are sent to clients, one for the batch size, and one for the delay.

-When the Salt master sends a batch of actions to the target clients, it will send it to the number of clients determined in the batch size parameter.
+When the SUSE Manager Server sends a batch of actions to the target clients, it will send it to the number of clients determined in the batch size parameter.
 After the specified delay period, commands will be sent to the next batch of clients.
 The number of clients in each subsequent batch is equal to the number of clients that have completed in the previous batch.